 It isn’t the best nomenclature, but this word refers to a low-density lipoprotein containing a particular molecule called apolipoprotein(a) or Apo(a).

 It’s important to check for Lp(a) in the same lab for monitoring levels, but it may not be the best way to work with this lab value.
-Most experts will check this one or two times in the patient’s lifetime because it’s meant to be an indicator of overall risk.
+Most experts will check this once or twice in the patient’s lifetime because it’s meant to indicate overall risk.

 Lp(a) & Disease Association